fdut/apic/security/Google3rdPartyProvider/README.md

 Now we are going to secure access our ressource API (Weather provider API) with Google OAuth token.

 - Open the Weather Provider API and scroll down to Security Definitions.
-Click the + button and select OAuth.
+Click the + button and select **OAuth**

 - Enter the name **Google-oauth-third-party**